 CE14 – Know the main technological applications of molecular nanomaterials and be able to place them in the general context of Materials Science.

-CE15 – Know the technical and conceptual problems posed by the measurement of physical properties in systems formed by a single molecule (charge transport, optical properties, magnetic properties).
+CE15 – Understand the technical and conceptual problems posed by the measurement of physical properties in systems formed by a single molecule (charge transport, optical properties, magnetic properties).

 CE16 – Know the main applications of nanoparticles and nanostructured materials – obtained or functionalized through a molecular approach – in magnetism, molecular electronics and biomedicine.